 9. Picky diets and dieters are welcome

-Los Angeles is a haven for privileged eaters and folks with picky diets.
+Los Angeles is a haven for privileged eaters and folks with special diets.
 There’s a superficial glare to this town and “trim and healthy” is where it’s at.
-But Los Angeles is large enough to cater to all diets from Kosher, vegetarian, vegan, raw, wheat or gluten-free… however finicky you are as an eater, Los Angeles has your back, babe!
+The Californian diet, from San Francisco to San Diego, is friendly to many diets and Los Angeles is no exception: Kosher, vegetarian, vegan, raw, wheat or gluten-free… however finicky you are as an eater, Los Angeles has your back, babe!

 10. Which grocery store to pick?